nxthongbk/MangOH-Alcohol/README.md

-# Integrate LittlevGL into Legato app
+# Integrate Grove Alcohol Sensor With MangoH and Grove IoT Exapansion Card

 This project demonstrates how to integrate LittlevlGL into a Legato app.
 The necessary LittlevGL dependencies are referenced by this repository as git submodules.